Euro squeezed higher, RBA keeps AUD bulls nervous

 Traders said demand for safe-haven currencies like the dollar and yen faltered after data showed U.S. manufacturing grew slightly in September for the first time since May.

-Many of the moves reflected position adjustments as investors were still waiting for Spain to seek a bailout and trigger the European Central Bank's bond-buying program, traders said.
+Many of the moves reflected position adjustments as investors were still waiting for Spain to seek a bailout and trigger the European Central Bank's bond-buying programme, traders said.

 Also, Moody's has yet to announce its review of Spain's rating, which could see Madrid's credit standing cut to junk status.

-European officials said on Monday that Spain is ready to request a bailout as early as next weekend, but Germany has signaled that it should hold off.
+European officials said on Monday that Spain is ready to request a bailout as early as next weekend, but Germany has signalled that it should hold off.

 Investors were also wary of the Australian dollar ahead of the Reserve Bank of Australia's (RBA) policy decision due at 0430 GMT.
 Markets have priced in a 62 percent chance of a quarter-point cut in the 3.5 percent cash rate.